shieldproject/notebook/v9/README.md

 where:

-  - `$gateway` is the name of a SHIELD Storage Gateway cluster
+  - `$gateway` is the name of a SHIELD Storage Gateway cluster.
-  - `$bucket` is the name of a storage bucket configuration in the named cluster
+  - `$bucket`  is the name of a storage bucket configuration in the named cluster.
-  - `$key` is a backend-specific identifier for the snapshot data.
-In S3, this is a path-like key that may contain slashes, i.e. `2020/05/24/backup1.snp`
+  - `$key`     is a bucket-specific identifier for the snapshot data.
+In S3, this is a path-like key that may contain slashes, i.e. `2020/05/24/backup1.snp`.

 Snapshot status must be one of the following:

-  - `allocated` - This snapshot has been allocated in the storage gateway, but has not been finalized (i.e. the upload step hasn't completed)
+  - `allocated` - This snapshot has been allocated in the storage gateway, but has not been finalized (i.e. the upload step hasn't completed).
   - `valid`     - The snapshot is in storage, and is valid and not yet expired.
-  - `expired` - The snapshot is still in storage, but has passed its expiration date, and should be purged.
+  - `expired`   - The snapshot is still in storage, but has passed its expiration date, and should be expunged.
-  - `purging` - The snapshot is being purged from the storage gateway.
+  - `expunging` - The snapshot is being expunged from the storage gateway.
-  - `purged` - The snapshot is no longer resident in the storage gateway, and cannot be replayed.
+  - `expunged`  - The snapshot is no longer resident in the storage gateway, and cannot be replayed.
-  - `HOLD` - An operator has placed an administrative hold on the snapshot, to prevent it from being purged, even after its expiration.
+  - `HOLD`      - An operator has placed an administrative hold on the snapshot, to prevent it from being expunged, even after its expiration.

 ### Schedules